rbrady/django-bootstrapped/README.rst

 You may want to customize the output of the bootstrap.css using Less (http://lesscss.org/).
 Bootstrap was built from Preboot, an open-source pack of mixins and variables to be used in conjunction with Less, a CSS preprocessor for faster and easier web development.
-This tag accepts an argument for a file path somewhere in your /static/ root directory and outputs a script tag for it.
+This tag accepts an argument for a file path somewhere in your /static/ root directory and outputs a script tag for it.:

     {% bootstrap_custom_less "lib/bootstrap_custom.less" %}